Blog

 Making the Case for Automated Data Cleansing

-In a traditional ETL or Excel environment, cleaning this level of dirty data would take you days.
+In a traditional ETL or Excel-based data management repository, cleaning this level of dirty data could take days.
 You’d have to run scripts, break down the data, move it around, handle clusters of data, tackling one problem at a time before you can transform this into a standardized format.

 Now, if you use an automated data cleansing solution, you’d be able to transform this data by simply clicking on checkboxes.

-• Remove accidental typos during data entry (these are hard to catch!)
+• Correcting accidental typos during data entry (these are hard to catch!)

-• Transform nicknames into actual names (John instead of Johnny)
+• Transforming nicknames into actual names (e.g., John instead of Johnny)

 Try doing the same using Excel and it’d take you hours just to normalize letters.

-Business intelligence workers spend between 50 – 90% of their time in prepping data for analysis!
-Not that cleaning or preparing data is not part of their job, but if they’re being bogged down by what could be achieved via automation, it’s a waste of their time.
-Data scientists and business intelligence workers need assistance in making sense of data and that comes in the form of a powerful automated solution.
+Business intelligence workers spend between 50 – 90% of their time prepping data for analysis!
+While cleaning or preparing data are essential aspects of their job, it’s a waste of time to be bogged down by what could be achieved in a significantly shorter span of time via automation.

 Use Case 2 – Data Profiling and Data Cleansing in Action